 You must discuss this with Listen & Learn first.
 You must not teach the student for any more hours than laid out in the confirmation email you receive from us.
 If the student requests extra lessons from you, you must inform us immediately and tell the student that they need to discuss this directly with Listen & Learn.
 If you teach the student for any extra hours without authorization from us, you will be in breach of contract and will not be paid for these hours.
 We may also take action if we feel that you have deliberately tried to arrange extra lessons with the student without discussing the matter with us first.

-Japanese course in Baltimore.
+Italian course in Oakville.

-German course in San Antonio.
+German course in Seattle.

-Serbian course in Chicago.
+Russian course in Miami.

 TEACHER CASE STUDIES